hochbaumGroup/pseudoflow-parametric-cut/README.md

 This implementation uses a variant of the fully parametric HPF algorithm as described in:
 >    DS Hochbaum (2008), The Pseudoflow algorithm: A new algorithm for the maximum flow problem.
 Operations Research, 58(4):992-1009.

-This implementation does not use *free runs* nor does it warm start solutions with informatiom from previous runs (see pg.15).
+This implementation does not use *free runs* nor does it use warm starts with informatiom from previous runs (see pg.15).
 This implementation should therefore **not be used** for comparison with the fully parametric HPF algorithm.

 ## Instructions for Python